 (Excluding financial expenditures, provisions and associated transactions within the Group)

 |Cost percentage in total costs|

-Group finance position has been steady in 2021 with liabilities met in due time.
-The company has successfully maintained its solvency, and has not been forced to introduce any such cost saving scheme that would have resulted in the termination of jobs or the reduction of production capacities.
+Group finance position has been steady in 2022 with liabilities met in due time.
+The Company has successfully maintained its solvency, and has not been forced to introduce any such cost saving scheme that would have resulted in the termination of jobs or the reduction of production capacities.

-No such significant event has occurred within the business group after the close of balance sheet which would have affected the 2021 statement.
+No such significant event has occurred within the Business Group after the close of balance sheet which would have affected the 2022 statement.